proxmox/ceph/ceph/doc/dev/developer_guide/dash-devel.rst

   `ceph-dev`_ is an exception to this rule as one of the options it provides is `build-free`_.
 This is accomplished through a Ceph installation using RPM system packages.
-You will still be able to work with a local Github repository like you are used to.
+You will still be able to work with a local GitHub repository like you are used to.